Shuvel: History

-Musical style
+Musical style and reception

 According to Spin reviewer Greg Milner, the band's sound is a "mash-up of Beasties, Bizkit and Helmet."

-Critical reception

-Spin Magazine reviewer Greg Milner called the band's music "genuine head-bobbing/banging music" and "fine mainstream metal" in contrast to James Doolittle of The Morning Call who was unimpressed with the "metal|metal/rap routine" of Set It Off, going on to say that "you realize just how silly a copycat sounds when nothing new is brought to the table."
-Tim Sheridan of Allmusic called it "an energetic but rather run-of-the-mill rap-metal disc".
+Milner called the band's music "genuine head-bobbing/banging music" and "fine mainstream metal".
+James Doolittle of The Morning Call was unimpressed with the "metal/rap routine" of Set It Off, going on to say that "you realize just how silly a copycat sounds when nothing new is brought to the table."
+Tim Sheridan of AllMusic called the album "an energetic but rather run-of-the-mill rap-metal disc".